War in Somalia (2006–2009): September–November 2006 incursions and clashes

-By September, at least 7,000 Ethiopian troops were in Somalia and had begun arming warlords defeated by the ICU.
-ENDF forces built up troops inside the Hiran and Gedo regions.
 The first clash between ICU and ENDF occurred on 9 October 2006.
 TFG forces, backed by the Ethiopian troops, attacked the ICU positions at the town of Burhakaba, forcing the courts to retreat.
-AFP reported that residents in Baidoa had witnessed a large column of at least 72 armed ENDF vehicles and troops transports depart from city before the incident.
-Meles Zenawi's government denied that the ENDF was in Somalia, or that they had participated in the incident, but local residents confirmed the presence of large numbers of ENDF in Burhakaba.
-The Economist reported that the military incursion had set off a fierce reaction even among the most moderate of the ICU, and a recruitment mobilization began in order to raise a force to take back area.
-The ICU claimed that the ENDF had also sent another large deployment across the Somali border.
-Following the battle, Sharif Ahmed announced "This is clear aggression...Our forces will face them soon if they do not retreat from Somali territories" and declared Jihad against Ethiopian military forces.
+AFP reported that residents in Baidoa had witnessed a large column ENDF vehicles depart from city before the clash.
+Meles Zenawi's government denied that the ENDF was in Somalia, but local residents confirmed the presence of large numbers of Ethiopians in Burhakaba.
+The Economist reported the incident had set off a fierce reaction even among the most moderate among the ICU and that a recruitment mobilization was initiated.
+The ICU claimed that the ENDF had also sent another large deployment across the border into Somalia.
+Following the Burhakaba incident, Chairman Sharif Ahmed announced "This is clear aggression...Our forces will face them soon if they do not retreat from Somali territories" and declared Jihad against Ethiopian military forces.
+These declarations were echoed even by Sufi oriented members within the organization, and was explicitly framed as a defensive jihad against the threat of invasion.

 In November 2006, the situation significantly escalated with the extensive mobilization and strategic positioning of ENDF, TFG and ICU forces in southern Somalia.
-Local residents reported large numbers of ICU forces deploying to Burhakaba.
-The distance between the opposing forces on the front line was now less than 20 km apart.
-On 26 and 28 November the courts claimed to have ambushed two ENDF convoys near Baidoa.
-On 29 November, the courts claimed Ethiopian forces had shelled Bandiradley.
-The next day ICU forces ambushed an ENDF convoy outside of Baidoa.
+The distance between the opposing forces on the front line closed to less than 20 km apart.
+On 26 and 28 November the Courts announced it had ambushed two ENDF convoys near Baidoa.
+On 29 November the ICU claimed Ethiopian forces had shelled their positions at Bandiradley.
+The next day ICU forces ambushed another ENDF convoy outside of Baidoa.

 That month, the Ogaden National Liberation Front (ONLF) declared that it would not allow the Ogaden region to be used as a launching pad to invade Somalia and warned that it would resist any attempts to do so.
-The Ethiopian military campaign against the ONLF, along with widespread atrocities committed against civilians associated with it, drove hundreds of men (thousands according to some estimates) from the Ogaden to Mogadishu in order to answer the ICU's call to arms against the invasion.
+The Ethiopian military campaign against the ONLF, along with widespread atrocities committed against civilians associated with it, drove hundreds of men (thousands according to some estimates) from the Ogaden to Mogadishu to answer the ICU's call to arms against the invasion.
 Several hundred men from Somaliland also joined the Courts militia, including high-ranking military officers, while ICU supporters in Puntland primarily provided financial and logistical aid.
 ICU officials reported around 100 fighters from Puntland had defected to join their ranks during mid-November.

 Early December 2006

 TFG speaker of parliament Sharif Hassan Adan announced on 3 December 2006 that Ethiopia had deployed a "massive military force" of 15,000 troops.
 Adan sought to reconcile with the ICU and stated that the blame for any war in Somalia lay on the Ethiopian government led by Meles Zenawi.
+Some senior Ethiopian military officers reportedly opposed the planned campaign against the ICU.